A quick summary...

 “This refresh delivers more engaging and accessible content than before and it was important that we introduced customisable features so we can be truly collaborative and enable the LG Lounge to be tailored to each individual retailer’s needs.”

-Andy Mackay, UK Commercial Director of Consumer Electronics at LG.
+Andy, UK Commercial Director of Consumer Electronics at LG

 Credits: